Q. What is the current cost of tuition at the U-M?

 Q. Rather than raise tuition and increase financial aid, wouldn’t it be better for everyone to just reduce the amount of money spent on financial aid and keep tuition lower?

 A. We believe financial aid is a key component of making the university accessible.
 Many qualified students would not be able to attend the U-M were it not for financial aid.
 Money used for financial aid also comes from a variety of sources.
-In U-M’s most recent capital campaign, donors gave $260 million for endowed scholarships.
+With the Victors for Michigan fundraising campaign now underway, U-M has a goal of raising $1 billion for student support.

 Q. If out-of-state students pay more to attend U-M, why not raise tuition even higher for the growing number of international students?